iota-community/layerzero-oft-v2-utils/README.md

 ## Introduction

-Utilities for LayerZero OFT V2 that facilitate cross-chain sending of erc20 tokens between some source chain (e.g. Sepolia or ShimmerEVM testnet) and some destination chain (e.g. BNB testnet or IOTA EVM testnet):
+Utilities for LayerZero OFT V2 that facilitate cross-chain sending of erc20 tokens (e.g. `wSMR`) between some source chain (e.g. ShimmerEVM mainnet) and some destination chain (e.g. IOTA EVM mainnet):

-- Sample Solidity code for OFTAdater and OFT contracts in folder `contracts-standard`
+- Sample Solidity code for OFTAdater and OFT contracts in folder `contracts-standard` and `contracts-wiota`
 - Scripts for:
   - Deploy OFTAdapter and OFT contracts
   - Set trusted peer
   - Set enforced options
+  - Set config
   - Send tokens from source chain to destination chain and vice versa

 ## OFTAdapter and OFT contracts